One and One (song): Chart performance

-"One and One" was very successful on the charts all over the world and remains one of Robert Miles' biggest hits.
+"One and One" was very successful on the charts all over the world and remains Robert Miles' biggest hit alongside "Children".
 In Europe, it peaked at number-one in Belgium, Italy, Lithuania, Romania and Scotland, as well as on the Eurochart Hot 100.
-The single made it to the Top 10 also in Austria, Czech Republic, Denmark, Finland, Germany, Hungary, Iceland, Ireland, Norway, Sweden, Switzerland and the United Kingdom.
+The single entered the top 10 also in Austria (8), Czech Republic (8), Denmark (3), Finland (8), Germany (5), Hungary (4), Iceland (10), Ireland (3), Norway (3), Sweden (3), Switzerland (6) and the United Kingdom.
 In the latter, it reached number three in its sixth week at the UK Singles Chart, on 15 December 1996.
-Additionally, "One and One" was a Top 20 hit in France and the Netherlands.
+Additionally, "One and One" was a top 20 hit in France and the Netherlands.
 Outside Europe, it hit number-one on the Billboard Hot Dance Club Play chart in the United States, number seven on the RPM Dance/Urban chart in Canada and number 56 in Australia.

 The single earned a gold record in Belgium, Germany, Norway, Sweden and the UK.